wood-pecker/BSUIR/1st-term/README.md

-This directory contains programms I made on the 1st term
+This directory contains programms I made on the 1st term.